 There are indications that there is a reasonable likelihood that the material or its covering will become damaged, deteriorated, or delaminated due to factors such as changes in building use, changes in operations and maintenance practices, changes in occupancy, or recurrent damage.

-Potential For Significant Damage – Circumstances in which:
+Potential For Significant Damage – Circumstances in which any apply:

 ACM is in an area regularly used by building occupants, including maintenance personnel, in the course of their normal activities.